D-glutamate oxidase

-The 3 substrates of this enzyme are D-glutamate, H_{2}O, and O_{2}, whereas its 3 products are 2-oxoglutarate, NH_{3}, and H_{2}O_{2}.
+The three substrates of this enzyme are D-glutamic acid, water, and oxygen.
+Its products are α-ketoglutaric acid, hydrogen peroxide, and ammonia.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is D-glutamate:oxygen oxidoreductase (deaminating).
 Other names in common use include D-glutamic oxidase, and D-glutamic acid oxidase.
 This enzyme participates in d-glutamine and d-glutamate metabolism.